serverless/serverless-secrets-plugin/README.md

 Whenever you want to deploy there needs to be the unencrypted version of the secrets file available otherwise the plugin will prevent the deployment.

 # Example

+You can check out a full example in the Serverless Examples repository: [serverless/examples/aws-node-env-variables-encrypted-in-a-file](https://github.com/serverless/examples/tree/master/aws-node-env-variables-encrypted-in-a-file).